 Here I went climbing the via ferrata which you can read about HERE, paragliding which you can read about HERE and horseriding with amazing views of the lake which you can read about HERE.
 It was an action packed long weekend.

 The second was when I got a £10 bus to Belgium and spent a night in Brussels before heading to Bruge for a few nights.
 Here we cycled to get around and took in the scenic sights of Bruges before taking another £10 bus ticket back to the UK.

 I also took a trip to Wales with my best friend where we wild camped.
 I also tried surfing for the first time at Surf Snowdonia at their inland surf lagoon.

 Then at the end of November I headed off on my world wide adventure starting in South Korea where I met a good friend who had been living in Japan for a year.
 You can read about these adventures HERE.
 My highlights were my trip to the DMZ between North and South Korea and the people that I met whilst on the road hitchhiking who were so kind to us.

 After spending 3 weeks travelling around South Korea, I flew to the Philippines where I went solo travelling.
 I have tried my hand at surfing and found that I really enjoy it and was taken in by a wonderful family over Christmas at Natures Healing Home which you can read about HERE.
 I also celebrated New Year with them up at the scenic outlook over San Fernando City to watch the fireworks at midnight.

 How was 2016 for you?
+Did you do any travels for 2016?
 And what plans have you got in 2017?
 Don’t forget to follow my blog to see what I get up to in 2017.
 It’s FREE!